Struggling to get ahead in Biology? Former Matrix Scholarship holder and Alumni Chloe Bedouin shares the study hacks that helped her score 99.95.

 Flashcards can be used to interrupt the forgetting curve, which refers to the way in which our ability to recall information decreases as more and more time passes after first learning the material.

 Flashcard study is a form of active recall; rather than passively reading your notes and mentally checking off that you understood the concept, with flashcards, you are being asked to recall information in a random sequence and at a faster pace, stimulating quite closely what you can expect in an exam scenario.

 The best part about flashcards is you can install applications like Anki on your mobile phone, which will allow you to make even better use of your train rides and other downtime you may have throughout the week.

 While the first and second study hacks focus on the study technique methods you may adopt to improve your retention of complex biological concepts during individual study, collaborative study of Biology is as crucial to your success in the subject.

 Biology describes the world around us, and it goes without saying that it is relevant in our day-to-day experiences.
 A really great way to improve your performance in the subject is to apply what you learn to familiar circumstances in your life.

 Teach your friends and family members about the concepts you are learning as this will help you commit it to memory as well as identify any gaps in your knowledge.

 Practise responding to exam questions and have a peer review your response and give feedback.
 Returning the favour and reading others’ responses will be just as beneficial as it will give you insight into the nuances of others’ understanding which you can then add to your own toolbox.

-Matrix+ gives you the in-depth resources and expert biology teachers you need, when you want them. learn more.
+At Matrix, we give you the in-depth resources and expert biology teachers you need, to help boost your marks and confidence!